bluesky66-dev/kibana/scripts/README.md

 **`node scripts/functional_tests [--config test/functional/config.js --config test/api_integration/config.js]`**

 Runs all the functional tests: selenium tests and api integration tests.
 List configs with multiple `--config` arguments.
-Uses the [@kbn/test](../packages/kbn-test) library to run Elasticsearch and Kibana servers and tests against those servers, for multiple server+test setups.
+Uses the [@kbn/test](../packages/kbn-test) library to run HyperSec and Kibana servers and tests against those servers, for multiple server+test setups.
 In particular, calls out to [`runTests()`](../packages/kbn-test/src/functional_tests/tasks.js).
 Can be run on a single config.

 **`node scripts/functional_tests_server [--config test/functional/config.js]`**

-Starts just the Elasticsearch and Kibana servers given a single config, i.e. via `--config test/functional/config.js` or `--config test/api_integration/config`.
+Starts just the HyperSec and Kibana servers given a single config, i.e. via `--config test/functional/config.js` or `--config test/api_integration/config`.
 Allows the user to start just the servers with this script, and keep them running while running tests against these servers.
-The idea is that the same config file configures both Elasticsearch and Kibana servers.
+The idea is that the same config file configures both HyperSec and Kibana servers.
 Uses the [`startServers()`](../packages/kbn-test/src/functional_tests/tasks.js#L52-L80) method from [@kbn/test](../packages/kbn-test) library.

 Example.
 Start servers _and_ run tests, separately, but using the same config: